Scientific: Sphagneticola trilobata (formerly Wedelia triloba)

 USDA 9-11

-Landscape Use: Mesic ground cover for desert areas (what a rarity!).
-Also, great for raised planter beds where this vine is allowed to cascade and trail.
+Landscape Use: Mesic, green-looking ground cover for desert areas (what a rarity!).
+Also, yellow dot is great for raised planters, green roofs, green walls or large patio containers where this vine can cascade and trail.

-Flowers & Fruits: Small auxiliary yellow flowers resembling marigolds, fruits are achenes, tuberculate, 4-5 mm, rare in landscapes
+Flowers & Fruits: Small, axillary yellow flowers resembling marigolds; fruits are achenes, tuberculate, 0.25 to 0.5 inch, rare in landscapes.

 Temperature: Highly frost/freeze sensitive but will grow back in spring following winter damage.